GeniusMundi10/growbro/src/blog/2025-06-24-add-ai-chatbot-to-website.md

 3. Input Business Context — Provide your company name, industry, and description to help the AI represent your brand accurately
 4. Define Goals & Audience — Specify whether you're focusing on lead generation, customer support, or other objectives
 5. Personalize AI Behavior — Select a tone that matches your brand voice (professional, casual, friendly, technical)
+6. Click "Save" to initialize your AI assistant.
+You will see a live preview in the dashboard.

 > 💡 **PRO TIP:**
 > The more specific details you provide about your business, the more effectively your AI will engage with visitors.
 Take time to thoroughly complete each field during setup.